Core Stability - Defined

 You can learn to re-engage your core stabilizing musculature.
 You can learn to take strain off your back, neck and joints – and to use your muscles as shock absorbers around your joints.
 As humans, we are designed to move well without pain.

-New Habits for Posture, Movement, Balance & Wellness
+New Habits with Core Stability - For Your Best Posture, Movement, Balance & Wellness